SaTT-Wallet/Backend/CONTRIBUTING.md

 ## Rewards

 :moneybag: Each profitable contribution will be rewarded :moneybag:.
-It would be ideal if you create a Wallet and fill in the issue template with your Wallet adress or send it to us at [dev@atayen.us](dev@atayen.us).
+It would be ideal if you create a Wallet and fill in the issue template with your Wallet address or send it to us at [dev@atayen.us](dev@atayen.us).

 Rewards will be decently conveyed concurring to the issue name prioritizing **security issue**.
 For each issue name we'll relegate focuses concurring the issue complexity (critical/high/medium/low) and the number of code lines included by each contributor except for security issue name the number of code lines will not be taken into account: The more **serious the vulnerability** identified is the more you will be **compensated**.